duanestorey/hifi-amp-pcbs/pcbs/dual-psu/readme.md

 <img src="screenshot.png" width="50%">

-## Analog Power Supply for Operation Amplifier
+## Low-Voltage Power Supply

-This board produces a +/- 6.5V supply to be used with the DAC filter and the phono RIAA/pre-amplifier PCBs
+This board produces several low-voltage power supplies for use in the amplifier: +/- 9.5V for analog operational amplifiers, 3.3V and 5V for digital logic, and 12V for relays.

 ### Version History